patters-match/AmigaSetup/README.md

-# AmigaOS 3.2.3 Install from CF card on hardware
+# AmigaOS 3.2.3 install from CF card, on hardware

 This guide assumes you have purchased a CF/SD card PCMCIA kit which includes a bootable Workbench floppy with PCMCIA support.